-The growing disorder in the skies was underscored in November by a string of still-unexplained flights by small drones near nuclear plants in France and by a report that a drone almost collided with a passenger jet at Heathrow airport in July.
+The White House drone came after a string of flights by small drones near nuclear plants in France and by a report that a drone almost collided with a passenger jet at Heathrow airport in July.
 The U.S. Federal Aviation Administration released figures showing that close calls in which drones flew near airplanes or crowds had surged to more than 40 a month.
 Congress in 2012 gave the FAA the task of integrating commercial drone flights into the nation’s skies by 2015, and the agency says it will begin phasing in rules.
 While businesses are frustrated by that slow pace, the agency’s ability to police the skies is being increasingly tested by small unmanned helicopters and fixed-wing planes, which can be bought at hobby shops and online for less than $1,000 and require little training to fly.
 In the FAA’s first outline of its drone plans, it said it expects to require that small drones stay within sight of a human operator and fly in unpopulated areas only.
 That could prohibit the robotic operations of package-delivering drones being developed by Amazon and Google.
+Alibaba, the online Chinese retail giant, won permission to begin tests of delivery drones in Beijing and elsewhere.
 Google and Facebook have also acquired drone companies in the hope of using unmanned vehicles to deliver the Internet to remote areas.

 Domestic drones can be traced back to the 1917 Kettering Aerial Torpedo, known as the “Bug,” which was meant to fly in a straight line until a timer cut the engine, dropping the plane and its bomb wherever it happened to be.
 Germany’s V-1 rocket worked much the same way, with better navigation.
 Recent advances in technology, communications and global positioning have given them far greater capabilities.
 Military drones can linger over terrorist dens in Afghanistan for hours at a time and launch missiles — all while under the command of a “pilot” halfway around the world.
 It’s one thing to fly a drone in the empty skies of a remote war zone and quite another in the airways over the U.S., with its dense mix of private planes, helicopters and airliners.
 While the U.S. has the most drone production, other countries have moved faster to approve their use for commercial purposes, according to the Association for Unmanned Vehicle Systems International: Australia, France, Sweden and Japan have allowed at least some drone flights for hire.
 In most places, hobbyists flying small drones are expected to observe safety rules that include staying below a maximum height (90 meters in Canada) and staying away from airports.
 The FAA permits hobbyists who fly purely for recreation to use unmanned aircraft provided they follow recommended limits by groups such as the Academy of Model Aeronautics, which says they should be flown only in designated areas below 400 feet.

 Supporters say that the benefits of civilian drones will ensure their adoption.
 Yet the use of drones to target terrorists and monitor traffic at the Mexican-U.S. border has also spurred fears that they will be used to spy on American citizens: The American Civil Liberties Union and the Electronic Frontier Foundation say the growing use of the technology has the potential to violate privacy rights.
 A lawsuit by the EFF revealed that the U.S. Customs and Border Protection had loaned Predator drones to other federal departments for more than 500 flights over domestic soil in a three-year period.
 Eight states have enacted laws regulating the use of drones within their borders.
 Still unresolved are highly technical questions concerning the reliability of robotic devices and those who control them, and how to avoid midair collisions.
 The University of North Dakota, NASA and nonprofit research group Mitre Corp. are testing drone computer systems that detect and avoid other aircraft.
 One big problem: Thousands of smaller planes don’t carry the radio transponders that would make them “visible” to more intelligent drones.
-The dangers were underscored by a reported near-miss between an airliner and a drone, the crash of a small drone in Manhattan that fell close to a pedestrian and those flights near nuclear plants in France, which some politicians blamed on radical German environmentalists.
+Frustrated by the regulatory thicket at home, Amazon has begun testing drones abroad.

 The Reference Shelf